qiaw99/qiaw99.github.io/index.md

 Topics of interest are post-hoc explanations (counterfactual generation, rationale generation), interactive conversational XAI systems, data-centric interpretability, evaluation for generated text.

 # News ✨
+<u> 2024-09-20:</u> _CoXQL: A Dataset for Parsing Explanation Requests in Conversational XAI Systems_ accepted to EMNLP 2024 Findings, which will be hold in Miami 🗽!

 <u>2024-09-12:</u> One new paper in submission: an NLG paper for improving explanations via cross-refinement (Cross-Refine).

 <u>2024-07-12:</u> One co-authored paper - _Towards Modeling and Evaluating Instructional Explanations in Teacher-Student Dialogues_ accepted to ACM GoodIT 2024.